goldlinesask/goldlinesask/README.md

 - git clone the repo
 - ensure you have gatsby installed on your machine
 - `npm install`
-- Run `gatsby develop` in the terminal to start the dev site.
+- run `gatsby develop` in the terminal to start the dev site

 ## Template Design

-Our repo is based off [Stellar site starter](https://github.com/codebushi/gatsby-starter-stellar) designed by HTML5 UP.
+Is based off [Stellar site starter](https://github.com/codebushi/gatsby-starter-stellar) designed by HTML5 UP.

 ## Deployment